lukaradanovic/ml-proj/README.md

 5. Demo
    Short demo for a quick overview of model outputs.
 Input a path to a song and model should output a list of 1s and 0s representing included/excluded instruments.

 Note: Classifiers are saved separately in: classifier.py.
-Helper functions regarding training, validation, parameter-tuning and testing are saved in classifier_util.py
+Helper functions regarding training, validation, parameter-tuning and testing are saved in classifier_util.py.
+Required libraries and versions can be found in requirements.txt.